arthijayaraman-lab/methylcellulose_heterogeneity/README.md

 Associated code for **citation**.
 A higher level description of the methods can be found in that paper.
+If you use any of the code or data in this repo, please cite the paper.
 While the trajectories are too large to share here, we have done our best to include text/csv files of all key results from simulations.

 The repository is broken up into the following sections:
 - bonded_bi: Boltzmann inversion from atomistic simulation data to provide bonded parameters for coarse-grained model